Explore IS-IS Data Structures

 3 LSPs

-The IS-IS topology database overview displayed by Arista cEOS
+The IS-IS LSP database overview displayed by Arista cEOS

 rtr>show isis database